Weather & Climate

 Don't take weather forecasts for granted.
 In this part of the world weather stations are sparse and the lack of data simply does not allow accurate forecasts.
 In addition, the islands' microclimates make it even harder to predict anything with certainty.

 Location-based predictions will almost always show rain for Raja Ampat.
-They are not wrong, it almost always does rain somewhere on the islands, but more often than not these are localised downpours.
+They are not wrong, it almost always does rain somewhere on the islands, but more often than not these are localized downpours.

 Should you ignore forecasts completely?